darshan2805/basic-banking-system/README.md

 Created a simple dynamic website which has the following specs.

 ◇ Starts with creating a dummy data in database for upto 10 customers.
-Database: MysqlCustomers table will have basic fields such as name, email, current balance etc.
+Database: Mysql ,Customers table will have basic fields such as name, email, current balance etc.
    Transfers table will record all transfers happened.